comicrelief/engineering-handbook/docs/architecture.md

 Every service should be able to operate independently from User Service and ERP Service for all the critical paths; when a path is deemed non critical (i.e. it is acceptable to present a failure to an end user), User Service and ERP Service can be queued directly.

-While User Service and ERP Service are unlikely to be unavailable, under no circumstances a critical path upstream should depend on either, for read or writes, as they are not multiregional services.
+While User Service and ERP Service are unlikely to be unavailable, under no circumstances should a critical path upstream depend on either, for read or for writes, as they are not multiregional services.

 ### Supporter data flow